nyan222/roman_empire_zoomcamp/README.md

 # Docker Compose version v2.15.0
 ```

-So now we need our workflow orchestrator Mage
+So now we need our workflow orchestrator Mage.

 Everything for quick start can be found here - so nice and short and clear [videos](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/02-workflow-orchestration)

 But I've copied my DEZoomcamp Mage Project with some additions and examples just to reuse when developing